-When you start raising goats for the first time on your small farm, homestead. or backyard, a goat shelter is a necessity.
+When you start raising goats for the first time on your small farm, homestead. or backyard, a goat shelter is a necessity, especially a cheap easy goat shelter.
 Even though goats are equipped to live outdoors, they still need protection from rain, snow, wind and extreme temperatures.

 Exposing Your Goats to the Weather